we-learn-js/js-training-practice/README.md

 ## Why?

-It's a project to practice acquired knowledge refactoring this code.
+It's a project to practice acquired knowledge in [JS Training Course](https://github.com/davidbarna/js-training) refactoring this code.

-This code is damned bad, but it was meant to be.
+**This code is damned bad**, but it was meant to be.
 This way, you can refactor progressively fixing the main mistakes of the code.

 ## How?